 Current Positions

-Research fields Economic history, labor economics, political economy, economics of culture.
+Research fields Economic history, political economy, labor economics.

 Funded projects